-Subproperty: E89 Propositional Object.
+Subproperty of: E89 Propositional Object.
 P67 refers to (is referred to by): E1 CRM Entity visually represents.

-Scope note: This property establishes the relationship between an E36 Visual Item and the entity that it refined.
+Scope note: This property establishes the relationship between an E36 Visual Item and the entity that it the design on the reverse of a Swiss coin (E36) represents Helvetia (E28) mode of representation Profile (E55)

 Any entity may be represented visually.
 This property is part of the fully developed path from E24 Physical Man-Made Thing through P65 shows visual item (is shown by), E36 Visual Item, P138 represents (has representation) to E1 CRM Entity, which is shortcut by P62depicts (is depicted by).
-P138.1 mode of representation allows the nature of the representation to be
+P138.1 mode of representation allows the nature of the representation to be refined.